 google analytics glossary time on page

-In the image above, I see this person found us organically on Google from our Integration page and they spent about 0:01:01, an average of of 1 minute and 1 second on our site before closing the browser or navigating elsewhere.
+In the image above, I see this person found us organically on Google from our Integration page, and they spent about 0:01:01, an average of 1 minute and 1 second on our site before closing the browser or navigating elsewhere.

-Google Analytics does not count time for the last page viewed during a session, which means the average session duration tends to be lower than the actual time people spend on your site.
+Google Analytics does not count the time spent on the last page viewed during a session, which means the average session duration tends to be lower than the actual time people spend on your site.

 Bounce